lucgr/RepoScope/README.md

    - Once processing is complete, a ZIP file containing the virtual workspace will be automatically downloaded by your browser.
 Extract this ZIP to get your workspace.

 2. **Using the Workspace**:
-   - After extracting the ZIP, navigate to the workspace directory
+   - After extracting the ZIP, navigate to the workspace directory in your IDE of choice
    - Use the provided multi-repo scripts to manage operations across all repositories:

 ```bash